-VTA is an independent special transit district that provides bus, light rail, and paratransit services, as well as participates as a funding partner in regional rail service including Caltrain, Capitol Corridor, and the Altamont Corridor Express in Santa Clara County.
-As the county's congestion management agency, VTA is responsible for countywide transportation planning, including congestion management, design and construction of specific highway, pedestrian, and bicycle improvement projects, as well as promotion of transit-oriented development.
+VTA participates as a funding partner in regional rail services including Caltrain, Capitol Corridor, and the Altamont Corridor Express in Santa Clara County.
+As Santa Clara County's congestion management agency, VTA is responsible for countywide transportation planning, including congestion management, design and construction of specific highway, pedestrian, and bicycle improvement projects, as well as the promotion of transit-oriented development.

-The VTA board of directors has 18 members and ex-officio members, all of whom are elected officials appointed to serve on the board by the jurisdictions they represent.
+The VTA Board of Directors has 18 members and six ex-officio members, all of whom are elected officials appointed to serve on the Board by the jurisdictions they represent.
 Fifteen Directors are city council members and three are County Supervisors.
 Twelve Directors serve as voting members and there are six Directors who serve as alternates.
 The ex-officio members are non-voting members and are the three Santa Clara County representatives to the Metropolitan Transportation Commission.